How to Start, Grow, Measure & Monetize a Blog

 Are you ready to login to your new site?

 Type your Admin URL into your web browser.
 You’ll see a login screen like the one below.
-Enter your Username and Password you copied down from the previous step.
+Enter your Username and Password you created during the sign-up process.

 You are officially logged into your new blog and you can begin writing blog posts, adding pages (like “About”, “Contact”, etc.), and picking a theme (this controls the way you site looks).
-During your install your blog was installed with a default theme called “Twenty Fifteen” (depending on what year you are going through this guide).
+During your install, your blog was installed with the theme you chose, but you can always change this at any time.

 Now that you are able to login to your website it is important that we take care of a few technical pieces that go along with starting off your blog right.
 The list of plugins I am about to list are what I consider mission critical to have a solid foundation to your new blogging venture.
 However, let me preface that with the fact that this is not an exhaustive list, and in fact there are thousands of plugins out there.